 In July 2012, after two brief stints at administrative work, Tammy found herself sorting used books.
 The work provided a great deal of motivation to revisit a story she’d started shortly after graduation in May 2010.
 In September 2012, with 10,000 words in, she picked up the thread of the story with no trouble.
 14 months later she finished the first draft of Seeker’s Gift.
 After an additional three years and six drafts, she has finally completed all the revisions she feels are necessary and is ready to query her first agent in January 2017.

 Tammy has far too many hobbies for the amount of hours in the day.
 She and Ron are home bodies who love to work on their land.
 They enjoy gardening together, hiking and snowshoeing, training their dogs in the sport of IPO (formerly known as Schutzhund) and occasionally raising a litter of puppies.
-When she’s indoors, Tammy is reading, writing, cooking, knitting, cross stitching and enjoys staying in tune with the world on Facebook and Twitter.
+When she’s indoors, Tammy is reading, writing, reviewing books, cooking, knitting, cross stitching, and enjoys staying in tune with the world on Facebook and Twitter.
 Still a news junkie, Tammy can generally quote the current events going on around the world.
 What really makes her crazy is when people post inaccurate information on social media.